 Step 3: You will now be redirected to a new window, where you need to select the drive in which you want to store your backup.
-Once you select your desired option, click on Next button.
+Once you select your desired option, click on the Next button.

 Step 4: In the next window, you will have to choose, the files you need to include in the backup.
 If you want to let the system decide, the files which need backup, click on “Let windows choose” option.

 Step 5: In the Next window, you can review your backup settings.
-In order to set a desired schedule for backup, click on change Schedule.
+In order to set the desired schedule for backup, click on change Schedule.
 On this window, click on “Run Backup on Schedule”.
 Now, you can choose, the frequency and time for the Scheduled backup.
-Now, click on OK button.
+Now, click on the OK button.

 Step 6: Now, click on “Save settings and run backup” to complete the process.

 You can also backup Windows 10 PC data, in an external storage drive.
 An external drive can be used to back up the data when the files are larger or the number of files is more.

 Simply, store your data in an external drive and keep it in a safe location.
 However, you might need to manually perform regular backups to update new data into the drive.